openframeworks/ofBook/chapters/game_design/chapter.md

 }
 ```

-Finally, let’s add an if-statement to our `keyPressed()` so that when we press the spacebar during the game, we spawn a player bullet:
+Finally, let's add an if-statement to our `keyPressed()` so that when we press the spacebar during the game, we spawn a player bullet:

 ```cpp
 //--------------------------------------------------------------